dfalster/baad/README.md

 - `metadata`: a table with columns "studyName","Topic","Description", containing written information about the methods used to collect the data
 - `methods`: a table with columns as in data, but containing a code for the methods used to collect the data.
 See [config/methodsDefinitions.csv](config/methodsDefinitions.csv) for codes.
 - `references`: as both summary table and bibtex entries containing the primary source for each study
-- `contacts`: table with contacts and affiliations for each study
+- `contacts`: table with contact information and affiliations for each study

 These elements are available as both

 1) a list within the file `baad.rds` (for use in R)
-2) as a series of csv and text files.
+2) as a series of CSV and text files.

 Having downloaded the rds file, you can load it in `R`, using `readRDS`: